 The Office of Neighborhood Life serves all of Georgetown University, but can specifically offer medical students information around recycling, bulk trash pick-up, equipment check-out, neighbor and roommate conflict resolution, and more within commonly occupied medical student neighborhoods.

-The Office of Diversity & Inclusion at the School of Medicine provides an array of resources and support around the unique environmental wellness issues surrounding identity, bias, and more.
+The Office of Diversity, Equity, Inclusion & Belonging at the School of Medicine provides an array of resources and support around the unique environmental wellness issues surrounding identity, bias, and more.

 Office of Student Affairs